brandonweiss/anti-pattern/source/posts/2014-02-11-strip-leading-whitespace-from-heredocs-in-ruby.html.md

 end
 ```

-The HTML output isn't quite formatted how I would have done it by hand, but the important thing is that the test is _significantly_ more readable.
+The HTML output isn’t quite formatted how I would have done it by hand, but the important thing is that the test is _significantly_ more readable.

 There is, however, one problem—the test actually fails now.
-It fails because I've indented the heredocs for readability, like you would normally with any code, but the leading whitespace of the indentation is interpreted as formatting for the heredoc, unfortunately causing the strings to mismatch.
+It fails because I’ve indented the heredocs for readability, like you would normally with any code, but the leading whitespace of the indentation is interpreted as formatting for the heredoc, unfortunately causing the strings to mismatch.

-If you're using Rails (or ActiveSupport) there's a  [`strip_heredoc`][strip-heredoc] helper method that solves this very problem.
+If you’re using Rails (or ActiveSupport) there’s a [`strip_heredoc`][strip-heredoc] helper method that solves this problem.
 It looks for the least indented line in the string and removes that amount of leading whitespace from each line[^2].

 ```ruby
 describe "render_html_from_markdown" do